SCRIPTS on HOMELESSNESS, DRUG ADDICTION, and AIDS

 “3 Hots And A Cot”

-…is an expression which some homeless people use to refer to the (often unmet) goal of each day: finding three hot meals and a cot on which to sleep.
-It is a series of dramatic readings about people who have experienced homelessness, drug addiction, and/or AIDS.
-All material is authentic and is based on actual people’s real experiences, which I scripted, produced and directed as monologue performances.
-The homeless “actors” were telling their own stories.
+…is an expression which homeless people may use to refer to their (often unmet) goal of each day.
+They spend endless hours trying to find three hot meals and a cot on which to sleep.
+This playbook contains a series of dramatic readings about people who have experienced homelessness, drug addiction, and/or AIDS.
+All material is authentic and is based on actual people’s real experiences.
+I scripted, produced and directed the presentations for our performances, which were designed to teach people about these situations, and which showed the beauty and strength of the storytellers.
+The homeless “actors” were sharing about their own lives, except in one case in which we told the story of one of the children whose whole family became homeless.

 3. PLEASE, GOD.
 This story presents a newly homeless child’s viewpoint on homelessness.
 She describes the shelter, the soup lines, the fear, and seeing ‘all these homeless people who look just like the ones she saw on t.v.!’
 Unwittingly, she is being seduced by a drug pusher, even as she watches her own family life disintegrate, making her more vulnerable.
 Script: 5 minutes.